 Current Research Collaborations

-DataEthics’ Mozilla Fellow, Francesco Lapenta, is a scholar whose work focuses on emerging technologies, innovation, technologies’ governance and standardization processes, impact assessment, and future scenario analysis.
-In early 2021 he will publish his fellowship report on global standards for AI.
+The Mozilla Fellow, Francesco Lapenta based at John Cabot University in Rome/Italy, is a scholar whose work focuses on emerging technologies, innovation, technologies’ governance and standardization processes, impact assessment, and future scenario analysis.
+In early 2021 he will publish a report on global standards for AI.

 We are collaborating with the Nordic Privacy Center to develop a shared Nordic evidenced-based approach to European data and AI strategies.
 The collaboration will in particular focus on a human-centric approach to the automatisation of the Welfare State independent from state and industry interests.